hanzhang24/Slogo/README.md

 ### Notes/Assumptions

 * Assumptions or Simplifications:
+    * Command
+        * Assumes that all commands in a syntactic tree structure will act on the same Model object
+        * Assumes that they will not be asked to take on an arbitrary number of arguments, with the exception of the case of having already declared the intent for an arbitrary number of parameters via () notation
+        * Does not take keyword arguments, only position arguments (e.g. cannot say foo(a = 1, b = 2) and foo(b = 2, a = 1))
+          which would be equivalent in other languages, but here the ordering of 1, 2 will matter
+        * Does not need to locally scope variables
+        * Does not support recursive structures for creation of custom commands (though the option is open)
+    * Parser
+        * Parsing will assume spaces between all valid tokens
+        * All input will be ascii characters
     * Model
         * Interactions with the Controller ("Operations")
             * Assumes that Controller filters mistyped commands